 From the start, with 30km along Lake Te Anau, this ride is remarkably scenic.
 At Eglinton Valley, the mountains start to look closer, later on, they look like walls on both sides with waterfalls and rocky cliffs.

 At around km 100 we will reach the Homer Tunnel, where we will have to transfer by van through the tunnel, besides it being dangerous, bikes are not allowed to ride through.

 From the other side of Homer Tunnel, it is 18km downhill to Milford Sound, the final destination of our challenging trip!

 We will enjoy a cruise in Milford Sound to admire this stunning place.
-Afterward, we will transfer by van back to our hotel in Te Anau.
+Afterwards, we will transfer by van back to our hotel in Te Anau.

 After breakfast, transfer back to Queenstown, we will get there around 1:00 pm.
 Let us know your travel plans from here and if you need to book and additional night in Queenstown.

 $1,000 AUD deposit to be paid upon registering for the trip.
 Balance to be paid 90 days before the trip starts.

 No spot can be guaranteed until the deposit is received, check with us before booking your flights.

 10 nights accommodation between 2 – 4 Stars